How to Clean a Charcoal GrillCharcoal grills are easy to use but can quickly get grimy. Before you clean, be sure the grill is completely cool.

 - When the grill is completely cool, wipe the inside and outside surfaces with a soft cloth and warm, soapy water

 - Rinse with clean water and wipe dry

 What’s your favourite food to grill?
-Tell us in the comments below, or try one of our recipes for grilled flatbreads, kebabs and even desserts!
+Tell us in the comments below, or try one of our unique recipes for grilling out!